debian-go/sia/doc/API.md

 Unless otherwise specified, all parameters should be specified in their smallest possible unit.
-For example, size should always be specified in bytes and SiaCoins should be specified in hastings.
+For example, size should always be specified in bytes and Siacoins should be specified in hastings.
 JSON values returned by the API will also use the smallest possible unit, unless otherwise specified.

 If a numbers is returned as a string in JSON, it should be treated as an